kineticfire-labs/git-conventional-commits-hooks/README.md

 ## Semantic Versioning

 Semantic versioning and Conventional Commits complement each other well.
 Automated tools can process standardized commit messages and determine the appropriate change to the version number.
-[SemVer](https://semver.org/) defines a set of rules and requirements that determines how a version number is incremented.
+[SemVer](https://semver.org/) defines a set of rules and requirements that determines how a version number is incremented, which helps clearly indicate the nature and potential impact (e.g., a backwards incompatible change) in a new artifact version.

+A semantic version takes the form major ```<major version>.<minor version>.<patch version>``` and increments the
+- *major version* for backwards incompatible (e.g. breaking) changes
+- *minor version* for added features that are backwards compatible
+- *patch version* for backwards compatible bug fixes

-For example for a current version of 1.2.3:
+Considering Conventional Commits and for a current version of 1.2.3:
-- a *style* commit will NOT trigger a build itself; once built, the new version would be 1.2.4
+- a *style* commit will NOT trigger a build itself; once built (perhaps an automated nightly build), the new version would be 1.2.4
 - a *fix* commit will trigger a build and result in a new version of 1.2.4
 - a *feat* commit will trigger a build and result in a new version of 1.3.0
 - a *BREAKING CHANGE* commit will trigger a build and result in a new version of 2.0.0